mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 ----------------
 New
 ###
--Project recovery can now make a recovery checkpoint on command using mantidplot.app.saveRecoveryCheckpoint() in either the interpreter or script windows in python
+- Project recovery can now make a recovery checkpoint on command using mantidplot.app.saveRecoveryCheckpoint() in either the interpreter or script windows in python
+- If project recovery fails when attempting to recover a checkpoint it will open a new GUI offering multiple checkpoints to the user and the ability to open them in a script window.

 Changes
 #######